-If it’s not easy to use the phone due to a difficulty hearing or other disability, use the California Relay Service.
+If it’s not easy to use the phone due to a difficulty in hearing or another disability, use the California Relay Service.
 Dial 711 to access this service.

 If you are out of the area and wish to ask a genealogical or local history question, please use our Obituary Search Service or Local History Search Service.
 These long distance research services are available for a ten dollar fee.
-(Of course, research assistance is free when you visit the library.)
+(Of course, research assistance is free when you are able to visit the library.)

 If you have a question that needs an answer, please call the Main Library Reference Desk at 707-269-1905.
 Librarians can answer questions about the website and any kind of information questions over the telephone.